madebyjeffrey/Hcode/README.markdown

 Hcode: The Haskell Editor
 =========================

-[Hcode](http://web.me.com/iaefai) is meant to be a spartan editor for the purpose of editing Haskell source code for MacOS X.
+Hcode is meant to be a spartan editor for the purpose of editing Haskell source code for MacOS X.

-It is written using Cocoa/Objective-C to give the best experience I can envision.
-Part of the design is to produce an editor component called CodeView that can be taken into another editor and not have to be modified much to get a decent code editor right away.
+It is written using Cocoa/Objective-C to give the best Mac experience I can envision.
+I have some vision of what I want to do with this editor, and in preparation of this, I have done the minimal necessary to ensure this compiles with XCode 4 on Lion.
+In doing so, no new functionality has been introduced, but going forward Lion will be required to run Hcode.

-In addition, a basic project management window is being planned if I can manage to figure out a way to get the Cocoa Document classes to work with it.
+To compile Hcode as it is now, requires the latest XCode tools available to paid developers, due to some technologies available now from clang.

+What I intend to do, as time and ability permits, is to implement a single window interface that allows some basic project management through opening a folder and having a cabal file inside.

+The ability to run and view the output of the Haskell program is very important.
+I must study the best way to do this.

+The original code from 19 May 2010 said this:

     The initial README file for this program referenced the GPL.
 Because I have added BWToolkit (provides some modern UI elements) and have made use of a class from NoodleKit, and both of these are licensed the same way; I have decided to license this code in the same way.

+However, as part of the transition to XCode 4 and Lion, the BWToolkit will be removed with a possible retention of a single class that I have used from it.
+BWToolkit is also not safe to use on the AppStore - which I believe Hcode would go for ease of finding if and when it becomes a usable product.

 Release Notes:
 --------------

+    24 Aug 2011 No, this is not α3.
+This is a port to Lion and some other new compiler technology.

+				This commit, is to enable this aging unfinished project to compile on a more modern system.
+I have been thinking about some things going forward.
+See above for more details.

     19 May 2010	A week ago I released α2, and I am almost done α3.